DeadMuffin/PotholeDetection/README.md

 - Real-time pothole detection using YOLOv8
 - Retrieves pothole characteristics like max-depth from TOF camera
-- Optional headless mode for non-visual execution
 - GPS coordinates retrieval
+- Optional modes like nogps, notof or headless for non-visual execution
 - Capture and storage of pothole images and data

 ## Prerequisites